idarahu/DE-project/Transformation_pipeline/README.md

 ## Influential publications using PageRank

-To find the most influential publications, we use the [Page Rank](https://neo4j.com/docs/graph-data-science/current/algorithms/page-rank/) algorithm:
+To find the most influential publications, we use the [Page Rank](https://neo4j.com/docs/graph-data-science/current/algorithms/page-rank/) algorithm.

-Create a projection:
+First, we create a graph projection for using with GDS:

 ```cypher
 CALL gds.graph.project.cypher('influential_publications', 'MATCH (p:Publication) RETURN id(p) AS id', 'MATCH (p1:Publication)-[:CITED_BY]->(p2:Publication) RETURN id(p1) AS source, id(p2) AS target')
 ```

-Run the algorithm:
+Then, we run the algorithm:

 ```cypher
 CALL gds.pageRank.stream('influential_publications')